Forms of mergers and acquisitions

 What exactly does an SPA (Share Purchase Agreement) entail?

-Assets transaction
+Asset transaction

-Legal merger or split-off (division)
+Legal merger or demerger

-If two or more parties wish to continue as a single legal entity, they may decide to legally merge.
-This, for example, can be achieved by establishing a legal entity in which the two merging parties will unite.
-It may also be that there is a receiving company which will incorporate the other company.
-The result of a legal merger is that all rights and obligations resting on the legal entities are transferred, including all rights and obligations of the employees.
-The opposite variant is the legal division or split-off: one legal entity is divided into two or more new legal entities.
-Do you want to know what the options are for your company whilst still in the orientation phase or are you considering an acquisition?
-Then feel free to contact one of our specialists.
-They will be able to help you further in an exploratory meeting without obligations.
+If two or more parties wish to continue as a legal entity, they may decide to merge legally into a single legal entity.
+This can be done, for example, by establishing a legal entity into which the two merging parties are incorporated.
+Alternatively, there may be a receiving company into which the other company is incorporated.
+The consequence of a legal merger is that all rights and obligations incumbent on the legal entities are transferred.
+This therefore also applies to all rights and obligations of the employees.

 Due diligence